 Each type of tea has unique benefits.
 You might hear a lot of talk about how green tea is a super healthy tea.
 Health experts rant and rave about green tea because of its high level of EGCG, a natural anti-inflammatory compound found in tea.
-It can help reduce inflammation, prevent chronic diseases and assist in weight loss, among other special characteristics.
+It can help reduce inflammation, prevent certain cancers, chronic diseases and assist in weight loss, among other special characteristics.

 What sets Purple Tea apart from the others?